openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 To restore the original factory configuration, obtain the disk image for your Player/Server from your [OpenBroadcaster Downloads] (https://openbroadcaster.com/store) Contact us for access.

 1. Use [Etcher](https://www.balena.io/etcher/) or similar utility to create a bootable USB drive (min.
-4Gb) from the disk image.
+8Gb) from the disk image.

 1. Insert the USB drive into the OBPlayer, and  power up the unit.
 The imaging process will start auotmatically.
 A progress bar will display.
 Be patient at 88% for a few minutes, it really is copying data.
 Observe activity on USB boot device.

-1. When the process has completed, remove the USB drive and reboot.
+1. When the process has completed, a window will prompt to power off.
+Remove the USB drive and reboot.